louiselize/8INF878_TP1/README.md

 **Goal**

-Implement an agent by using searching algorithm.
+Implement an Goal-Oriented Agents using belief–desire–intention software model and searching algorithm.
 This robot has to clean several room in a castle.
 Dirt and jewels are randomly generated and our robot has to think about the shortest way to collect jewel and suck dirt.

 **Solution**